 One of the few limits of a lithium-ion battery is its high cost.
 A lithium-ion battery costs 40% higher than a nickel-cadmium battery, hundreds or even thousands of dollars high than a lead-acid.
-Using a lithium-ion battery in an electrical vehicle will cost about $7000-20000, hence would be the most expensive part of an electrical vehicle.
-But researchers indicate 80-85% come down in its price in the last decade and will proceed to reduce the high purchasing cost until it gets to an even affordable one.
+Using a lithium-ion battery in an electric vehicle will cost about $7000-20000, hence would be the most expensive part of an electrical vehicle.
+But researchers indicate 80-85% come down in its price in the last decade and will proceed to reduce the high purchasing cost until it gets to an even more affordable one.

-the lithium battery has gone through a long journey in the last few decades.
-Starting its journey firstly with metallic lithium battery proceeding by lithium-ion with the help of using lithium ions as the charge transferring medium. executing many innovative and improving changes in its manufacturing components and chemical compounds since 1991 when the first lithium battery with lithium ions electrodes was introduced, led to an even acceptable and advantageous battery used ever.
+The lithium battery has gone through a long journey in the last few decades.
+Starting its journey firstly with metallic lithium battery proceeding by lithium-ion with the help of using lithium ions as the charge transferring medium. executing many innovative and improving changes in its manufacturing components and chemical compounds since 1991 when the first lithium battery with lithium ion electrodes was introduced, led to an even more acceptable and advantageous battery used ever.
 There are hard attempts for manufacturing a new generation of advanced lithium-ion batteries in the future, and that will come into practice before we have the first generation of solid-state batteries.
 A new generation of the current lithium-ion batteries will have some amazing and special impacts on all types of energy storage systems and will be a unique approach toward having safety, high energy, and high power in the renewable energy sector.
 In addition, acquiring a cleaner environment with no carbon emission will be the most expected and pleasing aspect when the lithium-ion battery with its new generation is used in transportation and productivity systems.

 How to Skyrocket business with a Lithium-ion Battery Dealership

 So as a matter of fact, it’s normally not a so complicated job to boost and skyrocket your business via such a popular and successful battery technology.
-But as everyone knows that making a loyal following of customers and keeping the improved capacity of your product may always need special consideration of the manufacturers.
+But as everyone knows making a loyal following of customers and keeping the improved capacity of your product may always need special consideration of the manufacturers.

 Make Your Products Trustful

-providing trusted and well-performing batteries to the market can help your lithium-ion battery dealership leave special impacts in customers’ hearts. you will always be their favorite.
+Providing trusted and well-performing batteries to the market can help your lithium-ion battery dealership leave special impacts in customers’ hearts.
+You will always be their favorite.
 On the contrary, if your lithium-ion battery fails prematurely, the customers are highly expected not to trust you anymore.
 They may even blame your design instead of the failing battery.

 Obey All Regulations